 Finder’s response to the COVID-19 (coronavirus) outbreak

-We're making our employer-response plan public to help other businesses.
+We're making our employer response playbook public to help other businesses.

 We found that an emergency COVID-19 task force was a good way to narrow our working group while ensuring that key messages were discussed, documented and actioned quickly.
 This is how we set up a task force with all the relevant stakeholders:

-- We determined a small group of people responsible with accountabilities to the topic at hand.
+- We determined a small group of people responsible for accountabilities to the topic at hand.

 - We decided on the most effective way to communicate.
 We chose setting up a private Slack channel.

-- We assessed who must be consulted on the communications.
-We chose to include our People & Culture team, the senior leadership team, the Head of Publishing and our Country CEOs due to our geo-distribution.
+- We assessed who must be consulted on the comms.
+We chose to include our People & Culture team, the senior leadership team, the Head of Publishing, our Communications team and our Country CEOs due to our geo-distribution.

 - We came up with a communication strategy to distribute the information.
 We chose to send one communication globally, with specific sections as to where to find official guidance in each home country.
 That way, the key messages were managed centrally, and it was clear that we’re thinking about the situation from a holistic perspective.

 At Finder, we openly communicate with our crew because we know that transparency leads to more informed decision-making.
-Given the heightened media coverage, we also wanted to minimize panic of how this pandemic would impact our crew and their loved ones.
+Given the heightened media coverage, we also wanted to minimise panic around how this pandemic could impact our crew and their loved ones.